-Today, less than four percent of American population, according to the veterans administration, either are serving or ever have ever served, in the united states military and armed forces.
+Today, less than three percent of American population, according to the veterans administration, either are serving or have ever served in the united states military and armed forces.

 We have traveled many different paths in our lives, after Vietnam.
-We do share experiences from that era.
+We have shared experiences from that era.
 Like most veterans, I departed the army after only four years of service.
 In August, 1971, I returned to Fort Rucker Alabama.
-There I became an instructor and the department of graduate flight training, transitioning jet pilots from the air force and Army fixed wing pilots, into helicopters, flying the OH 58-A. I left the service In the April, 1973.
+There I became an instructor and the department of graduate flight training, transitioning jet pilots from the air force and Army fixed wing pilots, into helicopters, flying the OH 58-A. I left the service in the April, 1973.
 I graduated Troy State University in June that year with a degree in business administration.
 Through my V. A. Benefits I completed a commercial multi engine instrument rating in Airplanes.
 I proceeded with the usual challenges growing a business, raising two sons, dealing with life's normal issues and opportunities.
 All the while carrying the experiences of a long year in Vietnam.
 That experience was hard to reconcile, until many years later.
-It was not until in 1989, that I attended my first V. H. P. a reunion in Chicago.
-That year was I going through a very difficult time in my personal and professional life.
+It was not until in 1989, that I attended the V. H. P reunion in Chicago.
+That year was I going through very difficult time in my personal and professional life.
 With a divorce after eighteen years, my business was in a declining real state economy.
 They were simply, very difficult years, financially and emotionally.
-Compounded with two teenage sons, and the challenges raising them.
+In October, 1990, Former Phoenix warrant officer, Jack Glennon in Virginia Beach, VA, called me and asked "Did you know Captain David Nelson and Warrant Officer Ralph Moreira?"
+My mind instantly spun back to a mental replay of my first CCN mission.
+I was a copilot, with Captain David Nelson.
+I instantly replied to Glennon, "yes, I flew my first CCN mission with him."
+Glennon continued "they're being buried at Arlington National Cemetery, ten thirty, tomorrow morning".
+He continued on explaining that they would meet at the Sheraton at "Arlington National Cemetery tonight."
+Several pilots from across the nation were flying in.
+I told Glenn and I would be there.
+I called my travel agent and got a flight around four that afternoon to Washington DC.
+I got there about eight thirty that night.
+A group was already there.
+The story is told in the Price of Exit.